SE 104th

 — Maria, SE 104th

 “I have been wanting to apply for a street painting permit on 104th and Ellis, but I can’t in good conscience create a space that would invite people into the street under the current conditions.
-On April 8, 2022 a car crashed into our parked car so hard that the front wheel got pushed up onto the sidewalk.
+In 2022 a car crashed into our parked car so hard that the front wheel got pushed up onto the sidewalk.
 This was the second time a vehicle hit our parked car in the past three years.
-Our car has also been hit with debris (an old door) that flew out of the back of a speeding truck hauling junk.
-My old car also got hit while parked in front of our home on 104th.
-We need traffic slowing measures now.”
+Our car has also been hit with debris (an old door) that flew out of the back of a speeding truck.
+My old car also got hit while parked in front of our home on 104th."

 —Julianna, SE 104th